Vishwajeet-Raut/Hospitality-Dashboard/README.md

 **Creating the Dashboard:**
-- Home view with navigation buttons
+- Home view with tootips
 - Specific views for RevPAR ,ADR , Occupancy % ,Revenue by Category , Trends by Key Matrices,Property by Key Matrices,Realisation % and ADR by Platform
 - Each view designed based on provided mock-ups